 On this dayNov 11, 1831

-On November 11, 1831, after a swift trial and conviction, an enslaved Black man named Nat Turner was hanged in Jerusalem, Virginia, after being convicted of leading a violent revolt against slavery.
+On November 11, 1831, after a rushed trial and conviction, an enslaved Black man named Nat Turner was hanged in Jerusalem, Virginia, after being convicted of leading a revolt against his enslavers.

-Nat Turner lived in Southampton, Virginia.
-A religious leader who ministered to both free white people and enslaved Black people, Mr. Turner studied the Bible fervently and often reported experiencing visions from God.
-He interpreted some of these visions as calls to revolt against slavery and white plantation owners and soon began to plan a rebellion.
-On August 21, 1831, Mr. Turner led a group of Black people in an attack on a nearby plantation, recruiting other enslaved Black allies along the way.
-Armed with firearms and tools, Mr. Turner's troops grew to sixty-seventy people and killed an estimated sixty white people before being confronted and defeated by a militia.
-Many of Mr. Turner's followers were killed or captured immediately but Mr. Turner escaped and evaded searchers for weeks.
-He was captured on October 30, 1831.
+On August 21, 1831, Mr. Turner led a group of Black people in a revolt against slavery.
+Other enslaved Black people joined the uprising and Mr. Turner's troops grew to sixty to seventy people who fought white enslavers before being defeated by a militia.
+Many of Mr. Turner's followers were killed or captured immediately but Mr. Turner escaped and evaded searchers for weeks, before being captured on October 30, 1831.